opendatasoft/ods-documentation/source/customizing_look_and_feel/02_configuring_navigation/navigation.rst

 Configuring the navigation
 ==========================

-The navigation in an Opendatasoft portal starts with the root page, that welcomes users, and is then mainly guided by the navigation header located at the top of any interface in the front office.
+Users generally start their discovery of an Opendatasoft domain with the root page, and then navigate to other available pages using the header located at the top of any interface in the front office.
 Both are configurable via the **Look and feel > Navigation** subsection of the back office.

 Choosing a root page